patrickbwarren/SunlightHNC/README.md

 * a `sunlighthnc-core` module, wrapping the core FORTRAN 90 functions;
 * a `sunlighthnc` module, providing the application user interface.

-If-and-when this comes to pass, this will be version 2.0 of the code !!
+If and when this comes to pass, this will be version 2.0 of the code !!

 #### Copying